zicht/z/res/doc/FAQ.md

 You might notice the similarity in logos.

-# How do you pronounce Z? #
-You pronounce it "Zee", and it rhymes with Bee, the one that goes buzzzzzzz.

-# Under what terms may I use and distribute Z? #
-Z is distributed under the MIT License.
-This means that you can do whatever you like with it, provided you include the license and copyright notices, and you don't come banging on our door if it didn't work the way you expected.

 # Where can I find recipes? #
-A substantial list of recipe examples is included in the source code.
+A substantial list of recipe examples is available as a separate package.
 These recipes are provided as plugins, and can be used in your configation simply by specifying them in your Zfile.
 See the documentation on Plugins how to enable, disable or extend these plugins.